BoiseState/CS390/syllabus/syllabus.md

 By taking this course, the student will be able to:

 * understand the technical interview process in industry,
-* practice teamwork and peer feedback,
+* provide constructive peer feedback,
 * negotiate job offers and understand the importance of managing career growth,
 * and demonstrate how knowledge gained in classes can be used to solve new problems